ericaang/ReactChallenge/README.md

-React Challenge Projects
+### React Challenge Projects

-This project is created while taking the course React.js Code Challenge conducted by Ali Spittel (https://www.linkedin.com/learning/instructors/ali-spittel?u=100575394)
+This project is created while taking the course React.js Code Challenge conducted by [Ali Spittel](https://www.linkedin.com/learning/instructors/ali-spittel?u=100575394)

-There are a total of 11 challenges, and I had fun solving them
+There are a total of 11 challenges, and I had lots of fun solving them